 We’ve pulled together some resources to support parents as they talk this all through with their kids.

-In mid-July, we’re offering more than 100 camp-style programs!
-There will be chances to sing and dance, hear stories, play games, cook food, get moving, be creative, and more.
-We’ll start each day with an aseyfah (gathering), celebrate Shabbat together each week, and have opportunities to learn and play with some of our favorite staff members.
-Check out the full Havaya@Home schedule!
+In mid-July, we ran more than 100 camp-style programs!
+There were chances to sing and dance, hear stories, play games, cook food, get moving, be creative, and more.
+We started most days with an aseyfah (gathering), celebrated Shabbat together each week, and had opportunities to learn and play with some of our favorite staff members.
+Stay tuned for our plans for the fall and beyond!